 The region, centred on the rural city of Griffith was established as an irrigation area in the early years of the 20th century.
-The development of the wine industry was due to the McWilliams family who used the area to make fortified wines.
+The development of the wine industry was due to the McWilliams family who used vineyards in the area to make fortified wines.
 By the 1950s interest was being shown in the production of table wines from premium varieties.

 De Bortoli made their name with Noble One, a most unlikely wine in this climate.
 It is a sweet white made from late picked, botrytis affected Semillon.
 De Bortoli also have a large vineyard in the Yarra Valley region in Victoria.

-The climate in the Riverina wine region is very hot in summer, comparable to the other major irrigation areas in Murray Darling and Riverland regions.
+The climate in the Riverina Wine Region is very hot in summer, comparable to the other major irrigation areas in Murray Darling and Riverland regions.
 Hot dry growing seasons mean that the region is a very efficient producer of wine grapes.